ilenhart/MMM-Bluelinky2/README.md

     password: "your-bluelink-password",
     region: 'EU',
     pin: '0123',
-    vin: 'your-car-vin' //Semi-optional.
-If you have multiple cars, this is required
+    vin: 'your-car-vin' //Optional.
+If not supplied or invalid, chooses your first (or only) car
     refreshInterval:  1000 * 60 * 60, // 60 minutes,
     refreshIntervalWhileCharging: 1000 * 60 * 5 // 5 minutes
   }